 - Windbreaker or warm jacket

-- Layers, so you can take off warm clothes when hiking up and bundle up at the top
+- Layers, so you can take off warm clothes when hiking and bundle up upon reaching the top

 - Hand sanitizer